-Incumbent Worker Grant training is available up to \$10,000 per small business of 25 employees or fewer (with no employer match required), and these activities must be entered into Salesforce.
+Incumbent Worker Grant (IWG) training is available up to \$10,000 per small business (with no employer match required).
+All IWG activities must be entered into Salesforce.

-Funding includes:
+Funding includes the following:

 - Portion of service provider staff salary/fringe. - ➤ Work based learning activities to include Incumbent Worker Grants (goal of 4); WEX wages (goal of 14); OJT wage reimbursement (goal of 15). - > Supportive Services for those in work-based learning for work clothing/tools (\$200 per customer) or other costs related to the placement by the employer such as safety training/classes.